AaronH-o/Password-Generator/README.md

 Click the "Generate Password" button.
 Specify the desired password length, and select the desired character types to include.
 Copy the password if desired.
-## Contributing

-We welcome contributions!
-Please review our contribution guidelines for details.

-## License

-This project is licensed under the [Specify license type and link to license file].